 Preheat your oven or air fryer to 350 degrees.

 Mix together the sausage mixture and the cream cheese.

 Spread the sausage cheese mixture on your tortillas.
 The smaller your sausage pieces, the easier it will be to spread.

 Roll up the tortillas and place them open side down on the baking sheet or in the air fryer basket.

 Remove them from the oven in 20-30 minutes (or, if you are using the air fryer, check after 5 minutes, flip, and continue cooking for another couple of minutes), roll them over and make sure they have achieved the degree of brownness shown below.
-Remember — the ingredients were already full cooked.
+Remember — the ingredients were already fully cooked.
 You’re just trying to get the flavors bonded and get the tortilla “crust” a little crispy.

 Once you remove them from the oven, it’s best to wait until they cool a bit before trying to cut them.
 Otherwise, they squish a bit and won’t be as attractive.
 I don’t think I waited on the batch below.

 One more word of advice.
 They look best if the slices are uniform in size.
 Use a pizza cutter or a large sharp knife.
 Cut off the ends of each roll so that you are left with straight sides for each cut.
 Slice into perfect pieces.